microsoft/dev-proxy/specs/plugins.md

 The existing `appsettings.json` file will be used to provide configuration.
 Both for determining which plugins are loaded into the proxy and providing configuration for each of the loaded plugins.
 The set of plugins to be loaded will be specified as an array of objects at the root of the configuration file in the `plugins` property.
 Each plugin must supply a `pluginPath` and `name` and may optionally provide `configSection` and `urlsToWatch` in the plugins array.
 - `pluginPath` - required, a string which is the relative path to the assembly containing the class definition for the plugin which will be loaded using reflection.
 - `name` - required, a string identifier for the plugin class, allows developer to ship multiple plugins in a single assembly.
+This should correspond to the value returned by the `Name` property defined on the plugin class.
+Plugin names must be unique per-assembly.
 - `configSection` - optional, a string for which there must be a matching object property at the root of the configuration file.
 If a plugin supplies a `configSection` and no corresponding property exists in the configuration file an error will be thrown during start up of the proxy.
 - `urlsToWatch` - optional, an array of strings defining the urls for which this plugin will watch instead of the `urlsToWatch` at the root of the config file, this behavior is defined in the [Multi URL support spec](./multi-url-support.md).
+- `disabled` - optional boolean when true the proxy will not attempt to load this plugin.

 ```json
   "plugins": [